Corporate GovernanceCorporate Governance Guidelines

 Article 3

-The Company will treat its shareholders equally in proportion to their equity interests, give consideration so that the exercising of shareholders’ rights including the rights of minority shareholders is not hindered in effect, and respond appropriately to ensure that these rights are secured in effect.
+The Company shall treat its shareholders equally in proportion to their equity interests, give consideration so that the exercising of shareholders’ rights including the rights of minority shareholders is not hindered in effect, and respond appropriately to ensure that these rights are secured in effect.

 2

-The Company will establish the Special Committee for the purpose of practicing fairness when conducting important transactions, etc. with the Company’s parent company and its subsidiaries (excluding the Company and the Company’s subsidiaries) (hereinafter the “Parent Company Group”), and monitoring and supervising issues regarding conflicts of interest between the Parent Company Group and minority shareholders in such transactions to appropriately protect the interests of minority shareholders.
+The Company shall establish the Special Committee for the purpose of practicing fairness when conducting important transactions, etc. with the Company’s parent company and its subsidiaries (excluding the Company and the Company’s subsidiaries) (hereinafter the “Parent Company Group”), and monitoring and supervising issues regarding conflicts of interest between the Parent Company Group and minority shareholders in such transactions to appropriately protect the interests of minority shareholders.

 (Capital policy)